tleyden/tleyden.github.io/source/_posts/2016-02-03-setting-up-uniqush-with-apns.markdown

 Double click the downloaded cert and it will be added to your keychain.

-This is where I got a bit confused, since I had to also download the cert from the app id section -- go to the app id and hit "Edit", then download the cert and double click it to add to your keychain.
+This is where I got a bit confused, since I had to *also* download the cert from the app id section -- go to the app id and hit "Edit", then download the cert and double click it to add to your keychain.
 (I'm confused because I thought these were the same certs and this second step felt redundant)

 ![screenshot](http://tleyden-misc.s3.amazonaws.com/blog_images/download_app_id_cert.png)

 ## Create and use provisioning profile

+Go to the **Provisioning Profiles / Development** section and hit the "+" button:

 ![screenshot](http://tleyden-misc.s3.amazonaws.com/blog_images/create_provisioning_profile.png)

+Choose all certs and all devices, and then give your provisioning profile an easy to remember name.

 ![screenshot](http://tleyden-misc.s3.amazonaws.com/blog_images/create_provisioning_profile_2.png)

 Download this provisioning profile and double click it to install it.

-In xcode, choose this provisioning profile:
+In xcode under **Build Settings**, choose this provisioning profile:

 ![screenshot](http://tleyden-misc.s3.amazonaws.com/blog_images/xcode_choose_provisioning_profile.png)

 ## Register for push notifications in your app

-Add code to `didFinishLaunchingWithOptions:`:
+Add the following code to your `didFinishLaunchingWithOptions:`:

 ```
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {